Linux / amd64

 Note: The file is also stored with the rest of the .yaml configurations as were pulled from NGC in the previous steps (See "Installation and Getting Started").

-The following env variables should be adjusted according to setup:
+The main environment variables that should be adjusted according to setup are following:

 |Purpose||Media productions||Any user that requires PTP|